 \begin{definition} Let $G$ and $G'$ be two connected graphs.
 A natural transformation $\phi: G \rightarrow G'$ is called an \emph{embedding} if the right-hand square of: is a pullback \emph{and} the map $V\rightarrow V' $ a monomorphism. \end{definition}

-The pullback condition of Definition~\ref{def: embedding} makes sure that the local information, i.e. the neighbourhoods of vertices, is preserved.\footnote{A natural transformation $\phi:G\rightarrow G'$ which only satisfies the pullback condition of Definition~\ref{def: embedding} is called \`{e}tale in \cite{jk11}. \`{E}tale maps play a key role in the description of ``graphical species'' in \cite{jk11} and \cite{Sophie_21}, but are not quite what we want.
+The pullback condition of Definition~\ref{def: embedding} makes sure that the local information i.e., the neighborhoods of vertices, is preserved.\footnote{A natural transformation $\phi:G\rightarrow G'$ which only satisfies the pullback condition of Definition~\ref{def: embedding} is called \`{e}tale in \cite{jk11}. \`{E}tale maps play a key role in the description of ``graphical species'' in \cite{jk11} and \cite{Sophie_21}, but are not quite what we want.
 See, for example, Remark 2.4~\cite{phil_graphs} for more details on this fine point.} The requirement that $V\rightarrow V' $ be a monomorphism \emph{almost} implies that every graphical map is an inclusion of a \emph{subgraph}.
-In particular, for every vertex $v$ of a graph $G$ there is a canonical embedding $\medwhitestar_v\longrightarrow G$: The left-hand map in this diagram is just the inclusion $\nb(v) \rightarrow D\rightarrow A$ on the first component, while the second component (which is forced by compatibility with the involutions) sends $a^{\dagger}$ to $ia$.
-In a similar manner, every edge of a graph $G$ corresponds to an embedding $\updownarrow\longrightarrow G$.
+In particular, for every vertex $v$ of a graph $G$ there is a canonical embedding $\medwhitestar_v\longrightarrow G$: The left-hand map in this diagram is just the inclusion $\nb(v) \rightarrow D\rightarrow A$ on the first component, while the second component (which is forced by compatibility with the involution) sends $a^{\dagger}$ to $ia$.
+Similarly, every edge of a graph $G$ corresponds to an embedding $\updownarrow\longrightarrow G$.

 \begin{exercise} Write down the explicit natural transformation for an edge inclusion $\updownarrow\longrightarrow G$. \end{exercise}

 Our definition of embedding, however, is more general than a subgraph inclusion, because an embedding is not necessarily injective on the set of half edges.
 For example, Figure~\ref{fig:contracted cor embed} depicts an embedding $\phi:\medwhitestar_5\longrightarrow G$, The graph $G$ in Figure~\ref{fig:contracted cor embed} is called a \emph{contracted star}.
 Explicitly, $G$ is the graph with one vertex $v$, set of half edges $A = \{1, 2, 3, 4, 5, 1^{\dagger}, 2^{\dagger}, 3^{\dagger}\}$ and $D=\{1, 2, 3, 4, 5\}$.
 The involution $i(n)=n^{\dagger}$, $n=1,2,3$ and $i(4)=5$ (and $i(5)=4$).